Ritson's Yorkshire Garland 1809: Details

 Other books in Ritson’s Garland series were Bishopric Garland, The Northumberland Garland, and The North-Country Chorister.
 A compilation of the whole series, entitled The Northern Garland was published in 1810.

-The “Garland” series were important, not only an important document in their own right, but as one of the main sources of similar successor publications such as John Bell's Rhymes of Northern Bards and Bruce and Stokoe's Northumbrian Minstrelsy.
+The “Garland” series was important, not only as an important document in its own right, but as one of the main sources of similar successor publications such as John Bell's Rhymes of Northern Bards and Bruce and Stokoe's Northumbrian Minstrelsy.